SixdegreeLab/MasteringChainAnalytics/en/ch04/ch04-understanding-tables.md

 ### ethereum.blocks

 A block is the basic component of a blockchain.
-A block contains multiple transactions.The `ethereum.block` records information about each generated block, including the block timestamp, block number, block hash, difficulty, gas used, etc.Apart from analyzing the overall blockchain's block generation status, gas usage, etc. we generally don't need to pay close attention to or directly use the block table.
+A block contains multiple transactions.
+The ethereum.block records information about each generated block, including the block timestamp, block number, block hash, difficulty, gas used, etc. Apart from analyzing the overall blockchain's block generation status, gas usage, etc., we generally don't need to pay close attention to or directly use the block table.
 The most important information is the block timestamp and block number, which are saved in almost all other data tables under different field names.

 ### ethereum.transactions